Hemant Karkare: Death

-At 9.45 p.m. on 26 November 2008, while having his dinner at his Dadar residence, he received a call about a terrorist attack at Chatrapati Shivaji Terminus (C.S.T.) station.
-He switched on the TV for news and left at once with his driver and bodyguards for C.S.T.
-There he donned a bullet-proof vest and helmet (shown on news channels live), and went to Platform No.1, but found it deserted.
-He was then informed that the terrorists had moved to the Cama and Albless Hospital ("Cama") next to the Azad Maidan police station.
+At around 9:45 p.m. on 26 November 2008, while dining at his residence in Dadar, Karkare received a call reporting terrorist gunfire at Chhatrapati Shivaji Terminus (CST).
+Switching on the television to confirm the news, he immediately left for CST with his driver and bodyguards.
+Upon arrival, he put on a bulletproof vest and helmet—images later broadcast live by news channels—and began coordinating the police response.
+Finding CST deserted, Karkare was informed that the attackers had moved towards the Cama and Albless Hospital for women and children, located near the Azad Maidan police station.